When you (like NTSA) blame your customers for your inability to sell, you cross a line that is difficult to ‘uncross’. It’s not me, you say.It’s them.

 Blaming customers is a recipe for disaster

 When you blame your customers for your inability to sell, you cross a line that is difficult to ‘uncross’.
 It’s not me, you say, it’s them.
-If they were self-disciplined, they would see this is what they need and buy.
+If they were self-disciplined, they would see this is what they need and buy it.
 It doesn’t help matters that another seller (the late Hon.
-John Michuki), by enforcing the law, sold the same service so effectively that doctors noticed a striking reduction in accident victims at the casualty.
+John Michuki), purely by enforcing the law, sold the same service so effectively that doctors noticed a 20% reduction in accident victims at Casualty (A&E) in the first year alone.
+Do you suppose the new common minor traffic offences fines will make any difference?

 Shifting blame shows in performance